maddada/cardinal/README.md

 ## This is just a fork that adds the following to Cardinal (The best Everything alternative for macOS):

+- Filters bar at the top
+- Filter commands help modal with clickable examples
+- Better default ignore list
+- Ability to use glob ignore patterns to skip all temp and cache folders (not possible with original)

+## Why cardinal is the best everything alternative:

 - Raycast/Spotlight don't find files in certain locations.
 - Houdahspot is close but the search isn't instant.
 - There's a few others but they're either laggy or have bad UX.